isomerpages/enterprisesg-cpso/index.md

 layout: homepage
 title: Consumer Product Safety Office
-description: The Consumer Product Safety Office (CPSO) is an office overseen by Enterprise Singapore that is responsible for implementing the Consumer Protection (Safety Requirements) Regulations (CPSR) and Consumer Protection (Consumer Goods Safety Requirements) Regulations 2011 (CGSR).
+description: The Consumer Product Safety Office (CPSO) is an office overseen by the Competition and Consumer Commision of Singapore that is responsible for implementing the Consumer Protection (Safety Requirements) Regulations (CPSR) and Consumer Protection (Consumer Goods Safety Requirements) Regulations 2011 (CGSR).
 image: /images/isomer-logo.svg
 permalink: /
 notification: From 1 July 2025, the Consumer Product Safety Office is